-The signs and symptoms of love addiction vary from one addict to another.
-The severity of the symptoms also varies based on personal factors and environmental cues.
-People with love addiction may display the following:
+The signs and symptoms of love addiction vary by individual, and the severity of the symptoms may vary based on personal and environmental factors.
+People with love addiction may display the following behaviors:8,9

 - Constant searching for new romantic partners